davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ![file_location](../Misc/assets/Born2beroot/file_location.png)

-now the VM is created, to install the OS you need to insert the installation disk of the OS into the disk drive, in a virtual sense it means you have to give the virtual IDE(Integrated Drive Electronic) the image of the OS.
+now the VM is created, to install the OS you need to insert the installation disk into the disk drive

+in a virtual sense it means you have to give the IDE(Integrated Drive Electronic) the image of the OS.

 for debian that image can be found here